Critics of LA County DA George Gascón launch recall effort over his progressive policies

 Several prosecutors with the DA's office have also spoken out against Gascón removing special circumstances in especially violent murder cases.

-Los Angeles County Sheriff Alex Villanueva has publicly supported the recall and signed the petition at the news conference, according to FOX 11.
+Los Angeles County Sheriff Alex Villanueva publicly supports the recall and signed the petition at the news conference, according to FOX 11.

 LA COUNTY DA GASCON WON'T SEEK DEATH PENALTY FOR PAIR CHARGED WITH TORTURING, KILLING BOY, 10